kharesimran/custom-expression-functions/README.md

 # custom-expression-functions
-Custom Python expression functions for QGIS
+Custom Python expression functions for QGIS.

 ### maxofallvaluesplusone.py

 1. **maxofallvaluesplusone('fieldName')**
 Given the name of the field (fieldName), returns 1 + the maximum value for the field.
-Can be used to automatically generate primary keys (eg. fids) when adding features in QGIS.
+Can be used to automatically generate primary keys (eg. id, fid) when adding features in QGIS.
 Paste the following expression in the `Default value` box in the Edit Widget Properties dialog.

 *Example usage:* `maxofallvaluesplusone('fid')`